Mission and Values

 Assistant Instructional Professor, Faculty Chair

 Black, trans*genderqueer, educator, advocate, spouse, friend, and Beyoncé fan all describe me.
-I am an assistant instructional professor at Crown Family School teaching courses that encourage students to engage in deep critical reflection and build awareness and skills toward critical consciousness.
+I am an assistant instructional professor at the Crown Family School teaching courses that encourage students to engage in deep critical reflection and build awareness and skills toward critical consciousness.
 I joined the committee because I am invested in issues of equity centering gender, race, and sexuality and wanted to engage these at an organizational level.

 “As you enter positions of trust and power, dream a little before you think.” ― Toni Morrison